-See below for more information about trisomy 22.
+See below for more information about trisomy 17.

-What is trisomy 22?
+What is trisomy 17?

-Trisomy 22 is a condition that is caused by an extra chromosome number 22 (three copies instead of two).
+Trisomy 17 is a condition that is caused by an extra chromosome number 17 (three copies instead of two).

-What are the features of trisomy 22?
+What are the features of trisomy 17?

-Most pregnancies with trisomy 22 will miscarry spontaneously.
-If a developing fetus has mosaic trisomy 22 (where some cells are normal and some cells have trisomy 22), there is an increased chance for the pregnancy to progress and possibly survive to term.
-However, liveborn infants with full or mosaic trisomy 22 are expected to have serious medical problems.
-Key features include: intrauterine growth restriction, dysmorphism, webbed neck, and organ system anomalies including cardiac and renal anomalies.
-In reported cases of prenatally diagnosed trisomy 22, the outcomes have ranged from normal to live births with clinical sequelae.
+Most pregnancies with trisomy 17 will miscarry spontaneously.
+Full trisomy 17 has not been reported in live births and presumably leads to early pregnancy loss.
+If a developing fetus has mosaic trisomy 17 (where some cells are normal and some cells have trisomy 17), there is an increased chance for the pregnancy to progress and possibly survive to term.
+However, liveborn infants with mosaic trisomy 17 are expected to have serious medical problems.
+Key features include intellectual disability, growth restriction, and organ system anomalies.
+In reported cases of prenatally diagnosed trisomy 17, the outcomes have ranged from normal to live births with clinical sequelae.
 The variability in clinical presentation is believed to be due to confined placental mosaicism (CPM; when trisomic cells are present in the placenta, but not in the fetus) or the degree of fetal mosaicism.
-Full trisomy 22 is rarely reported in live births and is usually associated with a poor, typically fatal prognosis.
-Most liveborn infants with mosaic trisomy 22 do not survive past the first few months.
-When mosaic trisomy 22 is detected by amniocentesis, the risk for abnormal outcome is $> 60\%.^{3,4}$

-What is the prevalence of this condition?
+What is the prevelance of this condition?